tremensly/tremensly.github.io/README.md

-# There is currently some downtime going on in this domain, 'tremensly.me'.
+# If you are seeing this message on "tremensly.me", that means this site is actively experiencing an outage or downtime.

-## Please be patient as the website developer resolves this, which would be within the next 24 to 48 hours.
-We apologize for this inconveinence.
+## Please be patient as the site owner resolves this issue.